Synonyms: AD4833, Actos®, Glustin™, Piozone®

 In 2012, Takeda conducted a Phase I trial in the United States to evaluate the effects of two weeks of pioglitazone treatment on blood flow in brain areas important for cognition in 61 healthy older participants (NCT01456117).
 Results are unpublished.

-In August 2013, Takeda and Zinfandel Pharmaceuticals began "Tommorrow," a Phase 3 trial that is to enroll 5,800 cognitively normal participants in the United States, Australia, Europe, and Russia.
-This study is unusual in that it has two separate goals.
-One is to evaluate how accurately a diagnostic algorithm based on the genes ApoE and TOMM40, developed by Zinfandel, predicts a person's risk of developing mild cognitive impairment due to AD (MCI-AD) within five years.
-The other is to evaluate pioglitazone's ability to delay this diagnosis in people deemed high-risk by the diagnostic assay.
-The assay is being codeveloped as a companion diagnostic for preventive treatment.
-Participants at high risk of developing MCI-AD according to the diagnostic algorithm are randomized to pioglitazone or placebo; participants at low risk receive placebo.
-The primary endpoint for the diagnostic assay is the time to diagnosis for placebo-treated participants in the low-risk group compared with the high-risk group; the primary endpoint for pioglitazone is the time to diagnosis for pioglitazone-treated versus placebo-treated participants in the high-risk group.
-This trial uses an undisclosed but lower dose of pioglitazone than is used to treat diabetes (see Moon et al., 2011).
+In 2013-2015, Takeda and Zinfandel Pharmaceuticals conducted "TOMMORROW," a Phase 3 trial that enrolled 3,494 cognitively normal participants in the United States, Australia, Europe, and the U.K. This study was unusual in that it had two separate goals.
+One was to evaluate how accurately a diagnostic algorithm based on the genes ApoE and TOMM40, developed by Zinfandel, predicts a person's risk of developing mild cognitive impairment due to AD (MCI-AD) within five years.
+The other was to evaluate pioglitazone's ability to delay this diagnosis in people deemed high-risk by the diagnostic assay.
+The assay is being co-developed as a companion diagnostic for preventive treatment.
+Participants at high risk of developing MCI-AD according to the diagnostic algorithm were randomized to pioglitazone or placebo; participants at low risk received placebo.
+The primary endpoint for the diagnostic assay was the time to diagnosis for placebo-treated participants in the low-risk group compared with the high-risk group; the primary endpoint for pioglitazone was the time to diagnosis for pioglitazone-treated versus placebo-treated participants in the high-risk group.
+This trial used 0.8 mg pioglitazone per day, a lower dose than is used to treat diabetes (Moon et al., 2011).
 Approximately 300 high-risk participants will enter an amyloid-related imaging abnormalities (ARIA) substudy.
-Each participant will take a tablet—pioglitazone or placebo—once daily for five years, visit their study clinic 14 times, and take a telephone call three months after each visit for a follow-up assessment (see Aug 2013 conference story).
+Each participant was to take a tablet—pioglitazone or placebo—once daily for five years, visit his or her study clinic 14 times, and take a telephone call three months after each visit for a follow-up assessment (Aug 2013 conference story).
 Approximately 300 high-risk participants entered an ARIA substudy at the request of the FDA.
 This was later changed to volumetric MRI, on the understanding that low-dose pioglitazone was unlikely to affect brain amyloid.

 For trials of pioglitazone in Alzheimer's disease, see clinicaltrials.gov.